052223-java-angular/Katie-FishStore-P1Backend/README.md

 ## Introduction

-This is a Java and Angular based pet store application.
-The application will be primarily built using Java, Angular, and Spring while utilizing a PostgreSQL database to store animal and user information.
+This is a Java and Angular based pet store web application.
+The web application will be primarily built using Java, Angular, and Spring while utilizing a PostgreSQL database to store animal and user information.

 ## User Stories